SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 Navigating the code
 -------------------

-VexiiRiscv isn't implmeneted in Verilog nor VHDL.
+VexiiRiscv isn't implemented in Verilog nor VHDL.
 Instead it is written in scala and use the SpinalHDL API to generate hardware.
-This allows to leverage an advanced elaboration time paradigme in order to generate hardware in a very flexible manner.
+This allows to leverage an advanced elaboration time paradigm in order to generate hardware in a very flexible manner.

 Here are a few key / typical code examples :